 OpenAPI Generics for Spring Boot

-Keep your Java API contract intact across OpenAPI projection and generated clients.
+Keep your Java contract intact from Spring Boot to generated clients.

 - The Problem